ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ### Strip debug and symbol information

 Once the debug info file has been created the debug and symbol information can be stripped from the original binary using either the `objcopy` or `strip`[^binutils-strip] utilities provided by Binutils, or the `llvm-objcopy` or `llvm-strip`[^llvm-strip] equivalents provided by LLVM.
-The shell snippets below show how the debug and unneeded symbol information can removed from an executable using `objcopy` and `strip` respectively.
+The shell snippets below show how the debug and unneeded symbol information can be removed from an executable using `objcopy` and `strip` respectively.
 If code signing is enforced on the application binaries the debug and symbol information must be stripped away before the binaries are signed.

 ~~~~sh
 strip --strip-unneeded executable_file